 A toddler’s brain circuits are simply not refined yet—and they tend to rely on their reactive brain that immediately sends them into a fight, flight, or freeze mode.
 A toddler does not have the life experience, regulation, or problem-solving skills to know how to think ahead and act during challenging situations or when flooded with emotion.

 As an adult, you understand expectations and environmental cues.
 You also have a wider capacity for stress, frustrations, and disappointments.
 You can also identify times when your capacity for dealing with challenges is limited, such as times when you aren’t at your best, tired, stressed, touched out, or distracted.
 Your fully developed pre-frontal cortex helps with this.
 Your toddler, on the other hand, does not have this luxury.
 When something happens, or they have a feeling they can’t explain or don’t understand, they react with actions, which can quickly derail a meal.

-In moments of toddler dysregulation, it can be helpful to reframe the moment from a “can’t” situation to a “won’t” situation.
-Coined by Drs Tina Bryson and Dan Siegel, this allows you to reevaluate the moment and say, “My child won’t sit still at this moment,” rather than, “My child can’t sit still at this moment.”
+In moments of toddler dysregulation, it can be helpful to reframe the moment from a “won't” situation to a “can't” situation.
+Coined by Drs Tina Bryson and Dan Siegel, this allows you to reevaluate the moment and say, “My child can't sit still at this moment,” rather than, “My child won't sit still at this moment.”

 Toddlers are wired to explore yet hear “NO!” dozens or hundreds of times every day.
 Constantly hearing “no,” can lead to a low frustration tolerance and illicit big emotional responses, including tantrums.